Stanford Voice and Swallowing Center

 As a Laryngologist, Dr. Dewan specializes in adult surgeries for swallowing, speaking and breathing disorders.
 She has a special interest in the surgical management of dysphagia, rehabilitation after total laryngectomy and the treatment of chronic cough.
 She has authored book chapters and published papers and continues to conduct clinical research in these areas, particularly with a focus on swallowing function and quality of life.
 She serves as a peer reviewer for multiple journals and a committee member within the American Academy of Otolaryngology - Head and Neck Surgery.

-Ann Kearney, MA, SLP, BCS-S received her Master's degree in speech pathology from the University of Iowa.
+Ann Kearney, CScD, CCC-SLP, BCS-S has her Clinical Science Doctorate degree in speech pathology.
+She received her Master's degree from the University of Iowa.
 She completed her Clinical Fellowship Year (CFY) at North Coast Rehab Center in Santa Rosa, CA. After her CFY, she moved to San Francisco and became the Director of the Speech Pathology Department at San Francisco General Hospital, an affiliate of UCSF.
 It was during this time that she became interested in post laryngectomy speech rehabilitation and trained with Mark Singer, MD.
 From there, she moved to Boston and spent time at the Brigham and Women's Hospital (BWH), a training hospital for Harvard Medical School.

 She was a member of the Voice and Swallowing department and worked with Kitty Verdolini, PhD and Marvin Freed, MD.
 After several years at the BWH, she moved to Tufts/New England Medical Center where she was the voice specialist for the Department of Otolaryngology and worked directly with the Chair of the Dept., Stanley Shapshay, MD.